dfrozen/watercounter/README.md

 # watercounter
-arduino LiquidCrystal_I2C water counter monitor
+Arduino mini LiquidCrystal_I2C water meter monitor

 ## ver 0.01
-The screen for the water meter saves the measurements in EEPROM.
-There is a reset mode to "0"
+The screen for the water meter, saves the measurements in EEPROM.
+There is a reset mode to "0" Based arduino mini atmega 168p 16MHz